 - Cleaning resin spills: IPA dissolves liquid resin and can be used to clean spills.
 To avoid damage, before using IPA or other cleaning agents, spot test the cleaner on a small, discreet area of the affected surface.

-When cleaning acrylic surfaces, such as the Form 1+ cover, do not use IPA or other ammonia-based cleaners, which can crack and damage acrylic.
-Instead, use a special acrylic cleaner like Novus 1.
+When cleaning polycarbonate or acrylic surfaces, such as the amber cover on the Form 2 (polycarbonate) or Form 1/1+ (acrylic), do not use IPA or ammonia-based cleaners, which can crack and damage these materials.
+Instead, use a special plastic cleaner such as Novus 1: Plastic Clean & Shine.

 Isopropyl alcohol (also referred to in chemistry as isopropanol or 2-propanol) may be known by different names depending on your location.
 In the USA, it can be called “rubbing alcohol”, while in the UK it's known as “surgical spirits”.
 We recommend buying 90% IPA from your local pharmacy or online.
 Higher concentrations of IPA are available, but are much more hazardous to manage, while 90% solutions are safe for household use.